Manager: Michael Benchetrit

 Management Territory: Worldwide

-A native of Riverside, CA, Baritone Nicholas Pallesen is quickly establishing himself as one of the most promising talents of his generation.
+American Baritone Nicholas Pallesen is quickly establishing himself as one of the most promising talents of his generation.
 Critics have praised him for his "authority and tonal beauty", "handsome, stylish singing", "depth of feeling", and his "formidable portrayal in bearing and voice".
-He is a 2012 recipient of a Richard Tucker Career Grant from the Richard Tucker Foundation.
-He is also a former Grand Finalist in the Metropolitan Opera National Council Auditions and can be seen in the documentary, "The Audition".
+He is a 2012 recipient of a Richard Tucker Career Grant from the Richard Tucker Foundation and a 2013 Award winner of the George London Foundation Competition.
+He is also a former Grand Finalist in the Metropolitan Opera National Council Auditions and can be seen in the documentary, "The . . .
+Audition".

 In the 2010-2011 season, he received widespread acclaim for his portrayal of Robert Storch in Strauss’ Intermezzo at New York City Opera opposite Mary Dunleavy, which followed a successful debut at NYCO as Sharpless in Madama Butterfly earlier in the year.
 The season also included Sharpless in his debut with El Paso Opera, covering the role of Bill Foster in the New York premiere of Stephen Schwartz’s opera Séance on a Wet Afternoon at NYCO, and a debut with Opera New Jersey singing John Sorel in The Consul.